Skip to content

 Requirements

-• Kubernetes user with permission to create TokenRequests (to consume the API from outside the cluster)
+• Kubernetes server with permissions to install cluster-scoped resources (operator, CRDs and RBAC) and to create TokenRequests (to consume the protected service from outside the cluster)

 kind create cluster --name authorino-tutorial